estraviz/garden/content/notes/index.md

 ---
 title: notes
 ---
-This section contains some of the notes that constitute the authentic piece of this whole website: the [[Digital Garden]].
+This section contains some of the notes that constitute the authentic piece of this whole website: the [[what-is-a-digital-garden|Digital Garden]].
 The idea not to classify the notes in folders, as one note might belong to more than one folder (category).